Constant term of $H$-forms: Generic Basic Geometric Lemma

 the integral being absolutely convergent.
 This family of operators viewed in the compact realization admits an extension to a rational family in $\chi\in X(M)$ denoted in the same way.
-More precisely, there is a non zero polynomial function on $X(M)$, $b$, such that for all $f$ in $i^K_{K\cap P} E$, the family $b(\chi) (A(Q,P, \delta_\chi) f )$ is polynomial, in the compact realization. \eer From this characterization, one deduces: \ber The intertwining integrals commute with induced operators from intertwining operators between smooth representations of finite lenght of $M$. \eer Let us show that: \ber When $A(Q,P, \delta_\chi)$ is defined, this operator is non zero. \eer Let $P^-$ be the opposite parabolic subgroup to $P$ with Levi subgroup $M$.
-Let $e \in E$ and let $J $ be a compact open subgroup with Iwahori factorization with respect to $(P,P^-)$ and such that $e$ is invariant by $J_M$.
-Let $f= v^{P, J} _{e, \delta_\chi} $ whose support is $PJ$.
-As $ (V \cap U^{-})\cap PJ= V\cap (U^{-} \cap J)$ one sees that
+More precisely, there is a nonzero polynomial function $b$ on $X(M)$ such that for all $f$ in $i^K_{K\cap P} E$, the family $b(\chi) (A(Q,P, \delta_\chi) f )$ is polynomial, in the compact realization. \eer From this characterization, one deduces: \ber The intertwining integrals commute with induced operators from intertwining operators between smooth representations of finite length of $M$.
+Namely let $(\delta^1, E^1)$ be another smooth admissible representation of $M$, and let us assume that $T$ is an intertwining oprator between the representations $(\delta, E) $ and $(\delta_1, E_1)$.
+For $\chi\in X(M)$, the composition with $T$ determines an induced map $ind(T^P_\chi)$ between $i^G_P E_\chi $ and $i^G_P E^1_\chi $.
+With the notations above, one has: